zbm2/RBResolver/README.md

     *   `BandSort` (int): A sortable representation of the band.
     *   `DMRID` (String): DMR ID.
     *   `DMRNetwork` (String): DMR Network affiliation.
-    *   `M17CAN` (int): M17 Community Access Number or related flag.
+    *   `M17CAN` (int): M17 Community Access Number.

     *(Note: For columns like `IRLP_node`, `ECHOLINK_node`, etc., marked as "String/dynamic", the exact data type retrieved from the cursor might vary if they can sometimes be numbers or strings.
 Always query and handle data types robustly.
-Check your `Repeater.fromContentValues` implementation for definitive types from `ContentValues`.)*
+Check `Repeater.fromContentValues` implementation for definitive types from `ContentValues`.)*

-    *   *(You can find a more comprehensive list by inspecting the cursor in the demo app or future documentation).*
 *   **Query Parameters:**
     *   `projection` (String[]): Specify which columns you need. `null` for all available columns.
     *   `selection` (String): Typically `null`.
 The selection logic (filtering, sorting, location proximity) is primarily handled by the settings within the RepeaterBook app itself.